re-ops/re-docs/usage/README.md

 ```

-Note: The default filtering function is ip which selects all the running instances (they have an ip addresset).
+Note: The default filtering function is ip which selects all the running instances (assumed to have an active ip addresset).

 ## Re-mote

-Re-mote main abstraction is the Hosts type:
+One of Re-mote main abstraction is the Hosts type:

 ```clojure
 (def sandbox (Hosts. {:user "re-ops" :ssh-key "/home/foo/.ssh/id_rsa} ["192.168.2.28" "192.168.2.26" "192.168.2.27"]))